drewtu2/eece5639/project1/README.md

   This comparison shows that when trying to capture motion, a the larger the blur present in images, the larger and clearer chunks of motion are captured.
+  The Gaussian Box filter uses an standard deviation of 2 sigma.

 ### Temporal Filters
   We used two different temporal filters to calculate the derivatives between